-Pursuant to our Letter of September 8, 2004, enclosed are fifteen (15) redacted copies of Supra Telecommunications and Information Systems, Inc.'s (Supra) Direct Testimony of David A. Nilson with exhibits to be filed in the above captioned docket.
-Portions of the testimony and some of the Exhibits are deemed proprietary and thus are submitted in a sealed envelope.
+Enclosed is the proprietary version of Supra Telecommunications and Information Systems, Inc.'s (Supra) Direct Testimony of David A. Nilson with exhibits to be filed in the above captioned docket.
+Some of the Exhibits are deemed proprietary and thus are submitted in sealed envelopes.
+The public version of Supra's testimony will be filed on September 9, 2004.
+Supra has conferred with both BellSouth and Staff, and all parties are agreeable to this arrangement.